cristianvasquez/housing/README.md

 ![parameters](images/image_01.png)

-People live and die, and have childs.
+People live, have childs and die.
+From time to time they change houses.
 When there is a lack of houses, the founder buys more.

 ### How shares evolve